 Researchers out of the Australian National University (ANU) are working on controlling how light moves.
-Building upon a computer simulation that showed it was possible to effectively stop light, the team designed a ‘light trap’.
-This ingenious apparatus worked by shining infrared lasers into a cloud of ultra-cold atomic vapour.
+Building upon a computer simulation that showed it was possible to effectively stop light, the team designed a 'light trap'.
+This ingenious apparatus worked by shining infrared lasers into a cloud of ultra-cold atomic vapor.

-Jesse Everett, lead researcher from the Research School of Physics and Engineering (RSPE) and ARC Centre of Excellence for Quantum Computation and Communication Technology at ANU, said:
+Jesse Everett, the lead researcher from the Research School of Physics and Engineering (RSPE) and ARC Centre of Excellence for Quantum Computation and Communication Technology at ANU, said:

 "It's clear that the light is trapped, there are photons circulating around the atoms.
 The atoms absorbed some of the trapped light, but a substantial proportion of the photons were frozen inside the atomic cloud."